kaanblgn/SpringBoot_CRUD/README.md

 Intellij

 # Additional Files
-Postman Collection is also can be found in Repository.
+Postman Collection is also can be found in the Repository.